Search Intent/Context

 But what does someone want to view when they search for something without any modifiers?
 What sort of content should we optimise for if the keyword is just "dogs"?

-We've pre-trained a model to accurately and quickly identify the search intent behind keywords at scale.
-Simply upload your list and we'll tell you, out of the top 10 results on Google, how many of the results are informational vs how many are transactional vs how many are some other type of content.
+We use AI to quickly identify the search intent behind keywords at scale.
+Simply upload your list and we'll tell you, out of the top 10 results on Google, how many of the results are informational vs how many are transactional vs how many commercial vs how many are some other type of content.

 Our competitors often talk about intent, whereas we call our insight "context".
 We do this because our metric works slightly differently.
 When we talk about context, we mean “what is the contextual setting around this keyword?”.
 Let's use the example of “CBD Oil” as a keyword.
 On first impressions, we'd probably guess that intent behind such a keyword is transactional/commercial; surely if you search "CBD Oil" you want to buy it right?
 Other tools often classify the intent of that keyword as such.